yegor-nachinkin/highload/README.md

 The load balancer and the worker have been coded in Java 11, the bomber in Scala 2.13

 For details see respective README.md's in subdirectories.

+If yoy are happy enough to use a Linux machine and to have gnome-terminal installed and RabbitMQ server installed and running, you can compile and run the whole zoo just by typing

+$ ./startall.sh